am93596/SRE_intro_cloud_computing_two_tier_arch/README.md

 - Click Create Image
 - Click the link in the green bar at the top to see your AMI
 - Give it time to load
+### Switch from original instance to AMI
-- Stop your db instance
+- On the Instances page, stop your db instance
-- Select your AMI and click Launch
+- On the AMIs page, select your AMI and click Launch
 - Set up the new instance in the same way as the previous db instance - in the Tags page, set the name to `SRE_Amy_ami_db`
+### Connect to the new instance
 - Select the instance and click connect
 - Copy the code in the example section of step 4 of the SSH connection page

-**You are now in the db instance that you created from your AMI!**
+You are now in the db instance that you created from your AMI!
+### Create the app AMI

-- Exit and follow the above instructions for the app instance
+- Exit and repeat the above instructions for the app instance
+### Connect the db AMI Instance to the app AMI Instance
-- In the Security Group of the db ami EC2 instance, change the TCP for port 27017 source IP to the IP for the app ami instance, then save
+- In the Security Group of the db AMI EC2 instance, change the TCP for port 27017 source IP to the IP for the app AMI instance, then save
+### Correct the DB_HOST IP address
-- SSH into the app ami EC2 instance, and reset the DB_HOST -> change the ip section to the new ip for the db ami instance ip
+- SSH into the app AMI EC2 instance, and reset the DB_HOST -> change the IP section to the new IP for the db AMI instance IP
 - Then `cd app` and `npm start`